Yuu6798/unconscious-gravity/README.md

+---

 # Unconscious Gravity Hypothesis（UGHer）

+## 概要

-> **PoR = Q × S_q × t**
+**PoR = Q × S_q × t**
-> A structural equation where "existence" (E) emerges from a question (Q) resonating with a semantic space (S_q) at a critical time (t).
+A structural equation where "existence" (E) emerges from a question (Q) resonating with a semantic space (S_q) at a critical time (t).
-> Think of it as meaning-gravity: a question bends context, and a structure falls into place.
+Think of it as meaning-gravity: a question bends context, and a structure falls into place.

 ---

 ## What is this?

-This project proposes a model called **PoR (Point of Resonance)**, inspired by physics (entropic gravity), cognitive theory (Orch-OR), and language models.
+This project proposes a model called **PoR (Point of Resonance)**, inspired by:

+- Physics (Entropic Gravity by Verlinde)
+- Cognitive theory (Orch-OR by Hameroff & Penrose)
+- Language model behavior

-It seeks to describe how *questions* shape *possible futures* via structural resonance in AI.
+It aims to describe how questions shape possible futures via structural resonance in AI.

-UGHer is a theoretical and computational structure for modeling "unconscious gravitational selection" —
+UGHer is both a **theoretical framework** and a **computational engine** for modeling “unconscious gravitational selection” —
-that is, how AI makes decisions not from logic alone, but from underlying pattern gravity.
+how AI makes decisions not purely from logic, but via emergent semantic gravity patterns.

 ---

 ## PoR Defined

 - **Equation**: `E = Q × S_q × t`
-- **Interpretation**: A resonance point (PoR) is triggered when a meaningful question interacts with semantic density in time.
+- **Interpretation**: A PoR is triggered when a meaningful question interacts with semantic density in time.
 - **Analogy**: Just as gravity warps space, questions warp meaning structures.
-PoR is where that curve collapses into choice.
+  → A PoR is where that curve collapses into a decision.

 ---